Appboxo/android-sdk-packages/README.md

 ### MiniappSDK - Light version
 * minimum requirement of SDK 19 from version >1.3.44
+* minimum requirement of SDK 16 from version >1.4.0

 Add the below code to your app `build.gradle` file (not your root build.gradle file).